Yeetface513/yourlostitems.github.io/CODE_OF_CONDUCT.md

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at rocketman12435.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at Yeetface513.
-All complaints will be reviewed and investigated promptly and fairly.
+All complaints will be reviewed and investigated promptly and fairly through our beurocracy free system of immediate punishment without investigation.

-All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+All community leaders are obligated to respect the privacy and security of the reporter of any incident by publishing their full name and adress in a blog post.

 ## Enforcement Guidelines